buildkite/on-demand/agent-composer/examples/kaniko/README.md

 ## Builder Stack

-The examples above show pushing an image to Docker Hub.
-They depend on the `kaniko` task definition having a Docker Hub token.
+The examples above show pushing an image to Docker Hub and depend on the `kaniko` stack being instantiated with a `DockerConfigHubTokenParameterPath` template parameter.

-To publish to an AWS ECR repository instead, include the [kaniko builder](builder.yml) CloudFormation stack in your task definition template.
+To publish to an AWS ECR repository instead, include the [kaniko builder](builder.yml) CloudFormation stack in your template and provide the `DockerConfigAwsRegistriesEcrHelper` parameter.
 This stack creates an ECR repository and IAM Task Role with permission to push to it that you use with the `kaniko` task definition.